Algebraic entropy of amenable group actions: The algebraic -entropy

-In this subsection we show that the algebraic $L$-entropy is an upper continuous invariant.
-We start with the following lemma that deals with the case when $M$ is generated (as $\RG$-module) by an $L$-finite $R$-submodule $K$, that is, $M=T_G(\lambda, K)$.
+The following corollary deals with the case when $M$ is generated (as $\RG$-module) by an $L$-finite $R$-submodule $K$, that is, $M=T_G(K)$.
 In such situation one does not need to take a supremum to compute entropy.